 She promptly switched gears and enrolled in esthetic school.

 “Not only did I love the work, but loving on people was the business model I wanted to follow,” says Paula, who became determined to eventually open her own spa.

 It was a tough road however, as Paula, a mother of five (two of her children are biological and three are adopted from Ukraine), was going through a difficult divorce and struggling to make ends meet.
 Armed with a fierce love for her family and a driven spirit, she was determined to see her vision through to fruition.

 In early 2012 Paula met Dean Barger, a divorced father of three who was hesitant to open his heart to love again.
 Though he was not looking for a romantic connection, he couldn’t deny the spark between them.

-“I literally realized after our first date that this was the person I wanted to spend my life with,” Dean says.
+“I literally realized after our first date that this was the person I wanted to spend my life with, do life with and dream with ” Dean says.

 The two admitted their true feelings and began dating exclusively.
 In the meantime, Paula realized her dream and opened Bare Wax and Spa in September of 2013.
-Dean, who had worked at a corporate job for 32 years, helped out behind the scenes with logos, marketing and social media.
+Dean, who had worked in the corporate world for 32 years, helped out behind the scenes with the Bare logo, the web site, marketing and social media.

 Over time, word spread and Paula’s client list crew exponentially.
-Bare Wax and Spa currently offers waxing, lash and brow services, skincare and permanent cosmetics.
+Bare Wax and Spa began to grow quickly and currently offers unisex full body waxing, lash and brow services, facials, skin care and semi-permanent cosmetics.
 In 2014 Paula moved to a storefront boutique and hired four additional staff members.